deltaray/cloudperm/README.md

 OUTPUT

   Upon running the program, it will read the list of urls to check from the config file and print out a list of permissions that each user has for each document or folder.
+Here is an example of the program's output:

+  $ python permissionList.py
+  My Document     Shruthi Katapally    write
+  Test Document   Mark Krenz   read
+  My Folder    Mark Krenz    write
+  My Folder    Shruthi Katapally write
+  $

+  AUTHORS

+    gdoc_perm_checker was written by Shruthi Katapally and Mark Krenz